West Rock Ridge: History

 Judges' Cave and the Regicides Trail receive their names from judges Edward Whalley and his son-in-law William Goffe, who had signed the death warrant of Charles I of England in 1649.
 His son Charles II was restored to the throne in 1660, and the two judges fled to the area to avoid arrest.
 They hid in a boulder cave on the crest of the ridge intermittently over the summer of that year.

 Nineteenth-century landscape painter Frederic Edwin Church portrayed the ridge in 1849, and George Henry Durrie painted it numerous times.
-The Connecticut General Assembly established the park in 1975 when the Connecticut Department of Environmental Protection (DEP) purchased 600 acre from New Haven.
-This act gives the DEP the right of first refusal to purchase private land within the West Rock Ridge conservation area and to permit increasing the size of the park, which is about 1820 acre.
+The Connecticut General Assembly established the park in 1975 when the Connecticut Department of Environmental Protection (DEP) (now the Connecticut Department of Energy and Environmental Protection) purchased 600 acre from New Haven.
+This act gives the DEEP the right of first refusal to purchase private land within the West Rock Ridge conservation area and to permit increasing the size of the park, which is about 1820 acre.